Inskip Point Ferry to K'gari (Fraser Island)

 Ferry/Fare Costs

-With a purchase of a ferry ticket, a return trip is included.
-But remember, vehicle access permits for Fraser Island are separate and must be purchased in advance through the Queensland Government website.
+Here are the costs for the Inskip Point Ferry to K'gari (Fraser Island).
+But remember, vehicle access permits for K'gari (Fraser Island) are separate and must be purchased in advance through the Queensland Government website.
 If you wish to camp, you will need a camping permit for your individual campsite as well.

 (Prices are subject to change) Once purchased your Barge ticket is valid for 12 months.